Posted: 02/03/15 | February 3rd, 2015

 So don’t let it.

-The gadgets are just a tool to help you travel, like a backpack or a decent pair of shoes.
+The gadgets are just a tool to help you travel, like a travel backpack or a decent pair of shoes.
 They’re not a necessity, and they won’t always improve your trip — in fact, they’ll make it far less interesting if you become too attached to them.

 There are always incredible moments waiting to be discovered on the road, and you’re not going to find them on Facebook.
 They are hidden in plain sight among the people, places, food, and culture of wherever you’re visiting.
 No matter how much technology you’ve got in your backpack, that hasn’t changed.